makersacademy/takeaway-challenge/README.md

 #### Break down the requirements using tables and Excalidraw following techniques learnt in Intro to TDD workshop and Domain Modelling workshop

 - Capture the nouns in the user stories as objects and verbs in user stories as messages.
 Use the techniques learnt in the first week of Makers to create [object model tables](https://github.com/nelsonclaire/takeaway-challenge/blob/master/task_stories/user_stories.md) which should assist with how to create the tests, classes and methods for the four user stories worked out with the client.
-- Draw a diagram using [Excalidraw](https://github.com/nelsonclaire/takeaway-challenge/blob/master/task_stories/excalidraw.png) to outline how these interact which each other and also create a class diagram.

 #### Load a CSV file of available dishes as learnt on the pre-requisite Villain Academy challenge
 #### Need to add an identifier for each row along with the dish, quantity that is available and the